hpcaitech/Open-Sora/docs/report_03.md

 In addition, we also keep track of [VBench](https://vchitect.github.io/VBench-project/) scores during training.
 VBench is an automatic video evaluation benchmark for short video generation.
 We calcuate the vbench score with 240p 2s videos.
 The two metrics verify that our model continues to improve during training.

 ![VBench](/assets/readme/report_vbench_score.png)

+All the evaluation code is released in `eval` folder.
+Check the [README](/eval/README.md) for more details.